 They’re one of the largest burrowing mammals in the world.
 They normally waddle but can run 40km/h.
 Best of all, they have cube-shaped poo.
 Introducing… the wombat!

 Wombats, the koala’s closest living relative, are only found in Australia.
 They’re marsupials with brown, tan or grey fur.
-From their stubby tail to their large skull, they can measure 1.3m long and weigh 36kg.
+From their stubby tails to their large skulls, they can measure 1.3m long and weigh 36kg.

-There are three subspecies of the Bare-nosed Wombat (mainland, Tasmanian and Flinders Island) and two species of hairy-nosed wombats – the Northern Hairy-nosed and Southern Hairy-nosed (neither of them have hair on their noses, although there's short hair in their nostrils).
+There are three subspecies of the Common or Bare-nosed Wombat (Vombatus Ursinus) – mainland, Tasmanian and Flinders Island.
+There are two species of hairy-nosed wombats – the Northern Hairy-nosed (Lasiorhinus krefftii) and Southern Hairy-nosed (Lasiorhinus latifrons).
+Neither of them have hair on their noses, although there's short hair in their nostrils.

 The Northern Hairy-nosed Wombat once had a broad range across the three eastern mainland Australian states.
-It’s now Endangered, restricted to only two sites in Queensland (including a recent re-introduction) and is considered one of the rarest mammals in the world.
+It’s now critically endangered, restricted to only two sites in Queensland (including a recent re-introduction) and is considered one of the rarest mammals in the world.

 The Southern Hairy-nosed Wombat is considered Near Threatened and its population is highly fragmented and declining across semi-arid parts of South Australia, with just a few records in Western Australia and NSW.